Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/README.md

 ## Overview

-The Hetzner Cloud Management Tool (HCMT) is a powerful and efficient script designed to manage various operations in Hetzner Cloud.
-It provides functionalities such as setting up firewalls, creating SSH key pairs, and managing cloud servers.
-This tool is particularly useful for developers and system administrators who want to streamline their Hetzner Cloud management tasks through an easy-to-use command-line interface.
+The Hetzner Cloud Management Tool (HCMT) is a powerful script designed to manage various operations in Hetzner Cloud.
+It streamlines tasks such as setting up firewalls, creating SSH key pairs, and managing cloud servers through an easy-to-use command-line interface.

 ## Features